Intellique/storiq-objet-lang/README.md

 dpkg --build .  ../storiq-objet-lang_<version>_all.deb

 And install the package.
-The resulting package works on Squeeze and Wheezy.
+The resulting package works on Jessie and Stretch.